Standard Accreditation Introduction

-The applicant’s submission contains details information about the training to be delivered and the evidence that demonstrates it meets the accreditation criteria.
+The applicant’s submission contains details information about the training to be delivered and the evidence that demonstrates it meets the LCS standard.
 The LCS adviser can assist in the production of the portfolio and provide technical advice where needed.

 An online Submission Form is used to capture information and thus provides a clear framework to follow.
 A Guide to Lean Accreditation is available to provide detailed information and guidance.

 The Form captures the following information: